LyonDataViz/MOS5.5-Dataviz/README.md

 ✍ Assignments

-* Group proposal of 2 or 3 students
+* PROJECT: Group proposal of 2 or 3 students

   * Submit a project topic (1-paragraph): what is the question you expect to answer? which data do you need? how do you plan to collect your data? what are the main risk in collecting/visualizing it? what are the privacy/ethical issues?

   * Create a GitHub account

+📖 Readings and preparation

 * Read introductions to JavaScript, D3 and Git

-📖 Readings and preparation

 * Interactive Data Visualization for the Web [Chapter 1.
 Introduction ](https://web.archive.org/web/20160307043159/http://chimera.labs.oreilly.com/books/1230000000345/ch01.html), [Chapter 2.
 Introducing D3](https://web.archive.org/web/20160307043159/http://chimera.labs.oreilly.com/books/1230000000345/ch02.html) and [Chapter 3.
 Technology Fundamentals](https://web.archive.org/web/20160307043159/http://chimera.labs.oreilly.com/books/1230000000345/ch03.html)